savadikarc/savadikarc.github.io/_posts/2018-05-25-hybrid-1-d-cnn.md

 comments: true
 author: "Chinmay Savadikar"
 categories: post
+summary: true
+tldr: A description of my BE Project.
 ---

 So for the past few months, I've been working on my Final Year Undergraduate project - "DeepSense: Deep Learning based Music Emotion Recognition".